I'm a beginner, where do I begin?

 Yoga Express/45 Min & Yoga Express/60 Min - We get in all the good stuff, but in a shorter amount of time; sun salutations, mat asanas, and savasana included.

 Kundalini Yoga - In this type of yoga, the most important thing is the experience itself.
 Your own experience goes right to your own heart.
 These ancient teachings are designed to unlock your inner potential through life-changing movement, breath work, chanting, and meditation.

 How many times a week should I practice yoga?

 Yoga is powerful medicine.
-It is most effective when taken regularly.
+Three or more times a week would be ideal.
 Over time, you may begin to notice strength and suppleness in your muscles and joints, and that you are sleeping and looking better.
 When you feel good, you look good.
 Studies have shown that Yoga improves blood pressure, relieves pain, enhances sleep, and elevates the mood.

 What class is best for me?

 2. Be patient.
 Yoga is a moment by moment practice of awareness.

 Descriptions below for classes offered at Barefoot Lizard Yoga studio.

 Why are some classes 75 to 90 minutes in length?